scolapicchioni/blazor/Lab08/readme.md

 - On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
 - In the `Create a new project` dialog, select `gRPC Service` and select `Next`
 - Name the project `PhotoSharingApplication.WebServices.Grpc.Comments`.
 It's important to name the project `PhotoSharingApplication.WebServices.Grpc.Comments` so the namespaces will match when you copy and paste code.
-- Select `Create`
-- In the `Create a new gRPC` service dialog, The gRPC Service template is selected.
-- Select `Create`.
+- Ensure to select the latest .NET Core version (6.0 Preview) and select `Create`

 ### Examine the project files

 GrpcGreeter project files:

 - `greet.proto` – The Protos/greet.proto file defines the Greeter gRPC and is used to generate the gRPC server assets.
-For more information, see Introduction to gRPC.
+For more information, see [Introduction to gRPC](https://docs.microsoft.com/en-us/aspnet/core/grpc/?view=aspnetcore-6.0).
 - `Services` folder: Contains the implementation of the Greeter service.
 - `appSettings.json` – Contains configuration data, such as protocol used by Kestrel.
-For more information, see Configuration in ASP.NET Core.
+For more information, see [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0).
 - `Program.cs` – Contains the entry point for the gRPC service.
-For more information, see .NET Generic Host.
+For more information, see [.NET Generic Host in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-6.0).
 - `Startup.cs` – Contains code that configures app behavior.
-For more information, see App startup.
+For more information, see [App startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-6.0).

 ### Add the .proto file